-All scenes added to a show are added to the Templates list for context-enabled shows or the page list for traditional non context-enabled shows.
+All scenes added to a show are added to the Templates list.

 A show folder is used to organize shows that for instance belong to a certain show or production.
 Scenes from the whole Viz Artist scene tree can be imported into a show.